 Construction workers can be identified by the protective gear they wear, such as a high visibility safety vest and hard hat.
 All construction workers are required to check in with the construction site superintendent immediately upon arrival at the job site each day and as they leave for the day.
 The contractor keeps a log of all employees who are on site.

 A safety officer will always be on site during construction activities to actively monitor safe work practices, including measures that protect pedestrian safety.
-When staff and students return in the fall of 2017, the construction area will be fenced off from other parts of the campus.
-Only authorized persons will be able to access the work site.
-Clear signage will identify pedestrian pathways.
+The construction area is fenced off from other parts of the campus.
+Only authorized persons are able to access the work site.
+Clear signage identifies pedestrian pathways.

-In addition, structural walls, will separate the occupied portions of the school from construction activities.
-One wall will be placed at the point where the west wing (from the main office and south) is detached from the rest of the building.
+In addition, structural walls separate the occupied portions of the school from construction activities.
+One wall is placed at the point where the west wing (from the main office and south) is detached from the rest of the building.